navidpaya/automaton/README.md

-This is how I manage my Lenovo T430s with Ubuntu on it.
+This is how I manage my Lenovo T14 AMD with Fedora on it.
 I do a base installation and let Ansible take care of the the rest.